MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 * [Debug JavaScript error stack traces by using the Crash Analyzer tool](../whats-new/2023/05/devtools-113.md#debug-javascript-error-stack-traces-by-using-the-crash-analyzer-tool) in _What's New in DevTools (Microsoft Edge 113)_.

 Status:
-* This checkbox is present in Microsoft Edge Canary 122.
+* This checkbox is not present in Microsoft Edge Canary 124.
 * This checkbox is present in Microsoft Edge Stable 122.